silverstripe/developer-docs/en/02_Developer_Guides/08_Performance/06_ORM.md

     - App\Model\ModelWithManyRecords
 ```

-[info]
+> [!NOTE]
-Note: The entire inheritance chain (both ancestors and descendents) of models in that configuration array will be excluded from the check and repair step.
+> Note: The entire inheritance chain (both ancestors and descendents) of models in that configuration array will be excluded from the check and repair step.
-[/info]

 You can also disable these checks entirely: